Search

 Simon Watt, a New Zealander won the APPT event thereby ensuring that the celebrated trophy remains on home ground.
 Filled with pride for his tremendous achievement, Watt took the generous prize money worth an enormous $209,085 after he defeated his several opponent to scoop the trophy.
 At only 26 years of age, Watt has attracted media attention as one of the hottest poker talents around.

-The final stage of the tournament saw Watt take on France;’ Gerome Guitteau in a nail-biting final table.
+The final stage of the tournament saw Watt take on France;' Gerome Guitteau in a nail-biting final table.
 Watt played bravely, spiking an Ace on the river in an attack on his opponent.
 Guitteau finally turned over a K(c)7(c) whilst Watt had pocket fives.
 The final board spread Q(h) 6(d) J(s) 9(d) J(c) which meant that the pockets held and Watt could be finally crowned as the winner.
-The next round of PokerStars.net APPT will leave Auckland and travel to Cebu located in the beautiful Philippines.
-Due to run between 11th and 15th November, the next stage is guaranteed to offer all the excitement of the earlier rounds.
+The next round of pokerstars APPT will leave Auckland and travel to Cebu located in the beautiful Philippines.
+Due to run between 11th and 15th May, the next stage is guaranteed to offer all the excitement of the earlier rounds.
 For now, though, Simon Watt can sit back and enjoy his considerable winnings.
 The rest of us will be counting down to the next leg of the tournament where future poker sensations and sudden millionaires are no doubt in the making.

 Simon Watt, a New Zealander won the APPT event thereby ensuring that the celebrated trophy remains on home ground.
 Filled with pride for his tremendous achievement, Watt took the generous prize money worth an enormous $209,085 after he defeated his several opponent to scoop the trophy.
 At only 26 years of age, Watt has attracted media attention as one of the hottest poker talents around.

-The final stage of the tournament saw Watt take on France;’ Gerome Guitteau in a nail-biting final table.
+The final stage of the tournament saw Watt take on France;' Gerome Guitteau in a nail-biting final table.
 Watt played bravely, spiking an Ace on the river in an attack on his opponent.
 Guitteau finally turned over a K(c)7(c) whilst Watt had pocket fives.
 The final board spread Q(h) 6(d) J(s) 9(d) J(c) which meant that the pockets held and Watt could be finally crowned as the winner.
-The next round of PokerStars.net APPT will leave Auckland and travel to Cebu located in the beautiful Philippines.
-Due to run between 11th and 15th November, the next stage is guaranteed to offer all the excitement of the earlier rounds.
+The next round of pokerstars APPT will leave Auckland and travel to Cebu located in the beautiful Philippines.
+Due to run between 11th and 15th May, the next stage is guaranteed to offer all the excitement of the earlier rounds.
 For now, though, Simon Watt can sit back and enjoy his considerable winnings.
 The rest of us will be counting down to the next leg of the tournament where future poker sensations and sudden millionaires are no doubt in the making.

 Related Articles: